 - The UNT Student Academic Integrity Policy overviews the various definitions for different types of academic dishonesty, responsibilities of each party involved, penalties and sanctions for misconduct, procedures for single and multiple violations academic, and the appeals process.

 - The UNT Teaching Commons Academic Integrity Teaching Essential provides articles on teaching academic integrity and tips and strategies for promoting academic integrity in one’s teaching practice.
-For additional articles, review the Academic Integrity tag.

 - The article from UNT Teaching Commons, “Academic Integrity: A Primer” provides an overview of important terms and definitions related to academic integrity.